google/WebFundamentals/src/content/en/updates/News/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 The `beforeinstallprompt` event will return a promise called `userChoice` that will resolve when the user actions the prompt.
-The promise will return an object with a value of `dismissed` on the `outcome` attribute or `accepted` if the user added the web page to the homescreen.
+The promise will return an object with a value of `dismissed` on the `outcome` attribute or `accepted` if the user added the web page to the Home Screen.

 {% highlight javascript %}
 window.addEventListener('beforeinstallprompt', function(e) {